CorStitch: Accessible Video Stitching for Coral Monitoring: Methodology

+It is assumed that the underwater transect videos are acquired with the camera maintained in a downward-facing orientation while moving along the transect.
+As a result, consecutive frames generally exhibit high overlap, and the relative motion between frames is expected to be dominated by translation, with only small rotations and scale changes.
+CorStitch employs Fourier-based image registration because these acquisition conditions are well suited to phase correlation, which provides a direct estimate of image translation without requiring feature detection and descriptor matching.

-In the process of converting the video data to mosaics, we employ a stitching algorithm that correlates two successive video frames.
-If two image functions $f$ and $g$ correspond to two adjacent frames that are related by a planar shift, then we write $g$ as
+In the process of converting the video data to mosaics, we employ a stitching algorithm that correlates the two central strips of successive frames.
+If two image functions $f$ and $g$ correspond to two adjacent strips that are related by a planar shift, then we write $g$ as

 where $\Delta x$ and $\Delta y$ correspond to the horizontal and vertical shifts, respectively.
-The cross-correlation between the two functions is
+The overlap between $f$ and $g$ is then obtained by getting the cross-correlation